 5. Do you have to be Jewish to utilize JFCS services?

-No, JFCS is available to everyone regardless of religion, ethnicity, disability, or sexual orientation.
+Not at all.
+JFCS is available to everyone regardless of religion, race or ethnicity, socioeconomic status, gender identity or sexual orientation, or immigration status.

 6. What does counseling cost?

 Our counseling service fees are based on a sliding scale determined by your monthly net household income and your current situation.
 They also vary according to the type of services you receive– individual, group, or joint sessions.